 Trek Difficulty:Medium / Hard

 Group Size: 01 - 12 people

 Start/End of Trek: Kathmandu /Pokhara

-Mustang commonly known as Upper Mustang is an arid river valley that runs north-south off the upper corner of the Annapurna Circuit.
-Both culturally and geographically, it's more similar to Tibet than Nepal.
-Upper Mustang is an ancient kingdom, with its capital in Lo Manthang, the walled city.
-Upper Mustang trek is known for its desert beauty and harsh, cliff-faced landscapes.
-The Upper Mustang trek is the ultimate gateway to the mysterious world of the old Buddhist kingdom of Mustang, also called Lo.
-Once forbidden and isolated from the rest of the world for decades, the area was able to evolve within its own distinctive culture and rich traditions closely tied to Tibet.
-This moderate, lesser-known trek passes through one of the driest regions of Nepal and provides spectacular mountain scenery.
+Mustang commonly known as Upper Mustang Trek is culturally and geographically similar to Tibet.
+Upper Mustang is an ancient kingdom with its capital in Lo Manthang, the walled city.
+The 18 days trekking around upper mustang is famous for its desert beauty and harsh, cliff-faced landscapes.
+The Upper Mustang trek is the ultimate gateway to the mysterious Buddhist kingdom of Nepal called Lo.
+Mustang is once forbidden and isolated from the world.
+Mustang's distinctive cultured and rich traditions closely tied up with Tibet.
+This moderate, lesser-known Mustang trek passes through a dry region of Nepal with spectacular mountain scenery.

-Jomsom is the starting point of Upper Mustang trek.
+Jomsom is the starting point of Upper Mustang Trek.
 Most people choose to fly between Pokhara and Jomsom (a 20-minute flight) to save time and to avoid the arduous bus or jeep journey by land.
-The official checkpoint for the restricted region is Kagbeni, just north of Jomsom.
+The official check point for restricted region is at Kagbeni, just north of Jomsom.
 Generally, the best time to visit Upper Mustang is from March to early November.
-As with other treks in Nepal, tea houses are available along the entire trek in Upper Mustang.
-Tea houses are simple houses, often the home of the family that runs them, and offer basic meals in a communal eating hall along with bedrooms, usually with two single beds.
+As with other treks in Nepal, tea houses are available along the entire Upper Mustang Trek.
+Tea houses are simple run by family, offers basic meals in a communal eating hall along with bedrooms, usually with two single beds.

 Upper Mustang Trek Difficulty